Second Session, 43rd Parliament

 Treaty is one form, but with the way that this treaty is written, with all the uncertainty that is created now because of UNDRIP, I’m just not sure that it’s going to achieve what we are hoping it would be and, certainly, what the promise of treaty was.

-And I think, quite frankly, any government, any reasonable, rational, intelligent government would want to say we need to figure out how this is solved before we move forward recklessly again in this approach of UNDRIP.
+I think, quite frankly, that any government — any reasonable, rational, intelligent government — would want to say that we need to figure out how this is solved before we move forward recklessly again in this approach of UNDRIP.

-So with that, I look forward to more of the debate that’s going to come.
+With that, I look forward to more of the debate that’s going to come.
 I look forward to the relationships that are going to continue to need to be built in this province.
 I look forward, quite frankly, to a day where we can sit down with First Nations and agree on how to conclude reconciliation for the benefit of all British Columbians.
-Because without that, the uncertainty that’s created and the problems and the friction that is building is not going to lead to a good path.
+Without that, the uncertainty that’s created and the problems and the friction that is building are not going to lead to a good path.

 [11:15 a.m.]